arkorobotics/OUTD_2_ACLOG/README.md

 # OUTD-2-ACLOG

-Converts OutD and HAMRS ADIF log files to ACLOG (N3FJP) or qrz.com ADI parsable log files.
+This project originally started out as a useful tool for converting OutD (SOTA logging iPhone app) ADIF files to ACLOG (N3FJP logging software) ADI log files.
+At the time, there were some compatibility issues with importing OutD log files to ACLOG, so the app made sense, but now days those issues have been resolved.
+OUTD2ACLOG is now used to autogenerate/autofill `COMMENT` and `MY_GRIDSQAURE` fields for both OutD and HAMRS ADIF log files.
+The modified log files can then be imported to ACLOG (N3FJP) or qrz.com.
+Needless to say, this program is highly customized for a very specific use case... and user.
+Feel free to modify program to match your own logging needs or just as-is!

 ![OUTD-2-ACLOG Workflow](outd2aclog/static/OUTD2ACLOG_Workflow.png)